virgs/flappy-bird-ai/README.md

 1. Use the _Reactive Message Orientation Object Orientation_.
 A paradigm I conceived to try to reflect [Reactive System](https://www.reactivemanifesto.org/) design in a OO level to get the hang of it and get used to the difficulties that may occur.
     To do this, I elaborated two ground rules:

-    - __Message oriented object communication__: no public methods besides.
+    - __Message oriented object communication__: no public methods.
 Every communication has to be through a message mechanism (Event emitters) and serializable objects (dto, vo, and others).
 Objects are not aware of each other.
     - __Stateless messages__: the messages should include every information it needs, so the receivers process them accordingly.

 2. Study [Neural Network](./src/ai/neural-network.ts).
 Find a mathematical function that receives inputs (bird y position, the closest pipe gap x position, the closest pipe gap y position) and results in a single output (should jump?).